raviqqe/todo/school.md

 # todo

-- English dictionary
-- TA application
-  - Talk to a professor.
+- Bring TA report to the English teacher
-- Get materials of class registry
+- Pass pictures taken in TTI-C to global group